Dark Desert Skies

 So the question remains: how can we preserve our dark skies?
 The answer to preservation lies in changing the way we think and how we interact with the night in order to decrease light pollution.
 Light covers, forcing light downwards to the ground, rather than up into the sky can be easily placed on existing fixtures.
 Light strands can be set to timers, made to automatically turn off during the darkest points of the night when most of us are asleep and unable to enjoy them anyway.

-International Dark Sky Week runs from March 31 through April 7.
+International Dark Sky Week runs each spring.
 So turn out your lights and look up at the sky.
 Happy star hunting.

 Written by Kody Osborne.
 Photos by Grant Tandy.